hangyuzhouchow/SQL-Note/README.md

 # SQL-Note
-The Note that I took when I learn SQL myself
+The Note and Challenges that I took when I learn SQL myself